Closing Costs vs Down Payment: Explained

 The transfer of title is an important legal aspect of purchasing real estate.

-Many lenders will require a title examination, or search of public records for any documents, liens, or judgements, to ensure that there are no impediments to the title transfer process.
+Many lenders will require a title examination, or search of public records for any documents, liens, or judgments, to ensure that there are no impediments to the title transfer process.

 It is wise for homebuyers to obtain their own title insurance policy as well.
 During closing, the parties are expected to pay fees to the agent coordinating the closing process.